ynsemrkurt/Astrologer/README.md

 ## Features

 This sample showcases the following API capablilites:
-* Generate Text - demonstrates the Text feature from the SDK
-* Photo Reasoning - demonstrates the MultiModal feature from the SDK
 * Chat - demonstrates the Multi-turn Conversations feature from the SDK

 ## Documentation